pyrmont/articles.inqk.net/_posts/2018-03-14-japanese-app-sakoku.md

 tags: []
 ---

-Admittedly, I'm an usual case for the App Store.
+Admittedly, I'm an unusual case for the App Store.
 By nationality, I'm Australian but I live in Japan and use an American App Store account.
 As a result, I'm acutely aware of the geographic restrictions certain app owners put on their apps.

 With Australian apps, it's mostly what you'd expect: media streaming ones where a licensing component is involved.
 It's a little frustrating when it's an app for a bank or other service but at least these aren't apps you frequently need, or want, to update.